-SolTrans' investment in capital assets (net of accumulated depreciation) as of June 30, 2015, amounted to \$34,390,759.
+SolTrans' investment in capital assets (net of accumulated depreciation) as of June 30, 2017 and 2016, amounted to \$48,735,164 and \$40,885,708, respectively.
 This investment in capital assets includes land, buildings, fleet, communication/farebox systems, machinery/equipment, and passenger facilities.
-All assets have been purchased with federal, state, or local grants awarded to SolTrans' predecessors with the exception of current year additions that were purchased with state and local grants awarded to SolTrans.
-All capital assets relating to transportation were transferred from the Cities of Vallejo and Benicia to SolTrans as part of SolTrans' formation in July 2011.
+All assets have been purchased with federal, state, or local grants awarded to SolTrans' predecessors and to SolTrans.

-To gain an understanding of capital asset additions and retirements at a historical cost relationship, an analysis of capital asset activity before accumulated depreciation is shown in the schedule below:
+To gain an understanding of capital asset additions and retirements at a historical cost relationship, an analysis of capital asset activity before accumulated depreciation is shown in the schedules below: